totipham/pru211m-chase-breakers/README.md

 ## Gameplay

-Provide a brief overview of the gameplay.
-Explain the objective of the game and how players can progress or win.

 - Extend the distance from the police for as long as possible, which will contribute to achieving a high score (distance covered from the start).
 - Avoid obstacles and minimize collisions with everything to the maximum extent.
 Reduce the risk of unnecessary collisions.
 - Precisely jump across platforms, avoiding falling into deep holes and dangerous traps that may lead to getting stuck.